Published September 7, 2022

-Over the past few years, the use of .NET Technology has increased rapidly, especially following the release of .NET Core, which ultimately increases the use of the C# programming language.
-C# is now one of the most famous and widely used programming languages supported by Microsoft.
-It is therefore now essential that any C# programmer now learns how to convert text into PDF files.
+Over the past few years, the use of .NET Technology has increased rapidly, especially following the release of .NET Core, which ultimately increased the use of the C# programming language.
+It is therefore now essential that any C# programmer learns how to convert text into PDF files.

-There are multiple use cases where we need to convert text into PDFs.
+There are multiple use cases where it is needed to convert text into PDFs.

 ...and many more.

-We need a third-party library to convert text into PDF documents.
+It is necessary to have a third-party library to convert text into PDF documents.
 There are multiple options on the market, but some are paid, some are difficult to use, and some have performance issues.
-There is a library that is free for development and easy to use, so much so that we can use it to convert text into PDF using just one line of code.
+There is a library that is free for development and easy to use, so much so that all it takes is just one line of code to convert text into PDF.
 It also provides higher performance levels.
 This library is IronPDF.

-IronPDF is supported by all .NET frameworks.
-It is developer-friendly and provides a variety of features in a single library, including creating PDFs from URLs, creating PDFs from text, converting HTML files to PDF files, converting text files to PDF files, and many more.
+IronPDF is supported by all .NET Frameworks.
+It is developer-friendly and provides a variety of features in a single library, including creating PDFs from URLs, creating PDFs from text, converting HTML files to PDF files, and many more.

-Let's take a look at an example where we convert text to PDF.
+Let's take a look at an example of how to convert text to PDF.

 Open Microsoft Visual Studio.
 Click on Create New Project.
-Select the template "Console Application".
-I am using a console application for the demonstration, but you can use Windows Forms, ASP.NET Web forms, MVC, Web APIs, or any template as per your needs.
+Select the template "Console Application" for simplicity, but you can use Windows Forms, ASP.NET Web Forms, MVC, Web APIs, or any template as per your needs.

 Select Next, Name the Project, Select Target Framework, and press Create.
 A new console project will be created.